Pratssubedi/RepData_PeerAssessment1/PA1_template.md

 ```

-Thus, the mean is 10766.19 steps and the median is 10765 steps.
+So, the mean is 10766.19 steps and the median is 10765 steps.

-## Part 2: What is the average daily activity pattern?
+## Task 2: What is the average daily activity pattern?

 * Next, we will make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
 * Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?